twonoise/mightymic/README.md

 * LNA: Low noise amplifier.
 * SNR: Signal to Noise ratio.
 * EMI: Electromagnetic interference, cables pickup noise due to it.
 * ADC: Andlog to Digital converter, like _input_ of PC or sound card.
+* AGC: Auto gain control.
 * Mixing: Audio people uses it as (linear) _adding_ but not multiplying.
 * THD: Total harmonic distortion, most often due to non-linearity.
 Sum of all IMDx.
 * IMD: Intermodulation distortion.
 Most important is IMD3 part, because it falls to in-band.